Many of our policies and processes differ from other UK land registers

 After three months of receipt of an application RoS, will not reject unless it is legally impossible not to.

-In such a circumstance, albeit it rare, RoS will contact the submitting agent to agree a course of action to allow the application to be corrected, resubmitted and then expedited.
+In such a circumstance, albeit rare, RoS will contact the submitting agent to agree a course of action to allow the application to be corrected, resubmitted and then expedited.

 Before completing the transaction, the solicitor can obtain an advance notice.